coste-v/kubernetes_infra_tutorial/Part3.md

 - I choose to store my local kubernetes config file in the following folder (on the docker container): */home/airflow/docker_desktop_config my-airflow webserver*

-If everything worked as expected, please behold the mighty Airflow: http://localhost:8080/
+If everything worked as expected, behold the mighty Airflow: http://localhost:8080/

 ![mighty-airflow](images/part3/mighty-airflow.png)